 Not really a re-use because I redrew it from scratch for the challenge, but this globe is an object I made back in 2014 that I'm still particularly fond of (I actually painted a lot of them which ended on friends' shelves).
 Like the engraving, it was nice to make something physical.

 I fell in love with the Scottish Highlands the first time I went there, in 2013.
 Ever since, I dream I would spend my whole life just driving these roads again and again.
 I had great fun making this animation.
 I used QGIS to compute a kind of "ideal" roadtrip from a list of waypoints and to prepare a terrain model of the area, then loaded them in deck.gl.
 TripsLayer is used to animate the path and TerrainLayer renders the relief.
-The green/purple colour scheme that may seem alien to you is a reference to the heather moors that cover large parts of the country.
-Here is a static version of the trip.

 This imposed Kontur dataset is a huge and precise worldwide dataset about population.
 Using it alone I didn't see many ways to map something else than these familiar world population density maps.
 So I narrowed it to a single country, the Netherlands, and mixed it with elevation data to highlight the parts of the country that are below sea level.
 After the frustration of Day 13, I finally used CARTO for visualization here, as it has great capabilities for 3D thematic mapping.